OpenNyAI/jugalbandi-old/README.md

 # Jugalbandi

 This repository is home to several Jugalbandi services and packages for organisations to build and customize on top of them.
+The repository is structured in a way that it can be used as a monorepo for all the services and packages.

 ## Services

+The following gives a brief description of each service in the repository.
+To know more in detail, please look into their respective folders.

 ### `Auth Service (jb-auth-service)`